Scott Mead: Arts career

 Mead minored in visual studies at Harvard, studying under photographers such as William Eggleston and Emmet Gowin in the mid-1970s.
 Among other projects, around this time he "used a complex photography technique to shoot a series of black and white photographs capturing rural New England" circular format.
 In 2009, Mead rediscovered old prints and negatives from his student years in his attic, and began re-immersing himself in photography.

 In 2010, 25 of Mead's images from 1974 to 1977, many of them never printed before, were displayed at a London solo exhibition titled Looking Back at Mayfair gallery Hamilton's, with all funds donated to Great Ormond Street Hospital in London.
-Prints from the exhibit and other works were afterward selected for inclusion in the 2011 Royal Academy Summer Exhibition, and Mead also had prints selected for the Royal Academy summer exhibition in 2012, 2013, 2014, 2015, 2016, and 2017.
+Prints from the exhibit and other works were afterward selected for inclusion in the 2011 Royal Academy Summer Exhibition, and Mead also had prints selected for the Royal Academy summer exhibition in 2012 through 2017, 2019, 2020, and 2022 to 2026.
 In 2012 the BBC Culture Show program profiled his work, and Mead published the book Looking Back afterwards, featuring prints from his twenties.
 In October 2017 the aerial photography and philosophy book Above the Clouds was published by Prestel, with prints from the book exhibited in January 2018 at Hamiltons.
 His most recent book, Equivalents was published by Prestel in late 2022.
 The book, inspired by William Eggleston, features paired nature photographs, with text by Brad Leithauser.